-Pentacon Six TL - An absolute unit with a decent lens lineup for those who are budget-conscious.
+Pentacon Six TL - This camera is an absolute unit with a decent lens lineup for those who are budget-conscious.

 Rangefinder Medium Format Cameras

-Fuji GW690III - This Fuji sports a fixed lens which is renowned for its sharpness and wonderful rendering.
+Fuji GW690III - This Fuji sports a fixed lens, renowned for its sharpness and wonderful rendering.

 Compact Medium Format Cameras

 Holga 120N - This plastic-fantastic, almost-toy camera is so fun to use that Holga has kept making them for decades.